plone/training/docs/mastering-plone/instructions.md

 # Installing Plone for the Training

 We install the `Plone` backend and its `React`-based frontend `Volto`.
-This starts with the following folder structure:
+We start with the following folder structure:

 ```text
 training